trisulnsm/dinodoc/trisuldocs/docs/ug/flow/ipdrstatistics.md

 AAA protocols, commonly used with dynamic IP address assignment may not accurately map IP addresses to users/devices leading to incorrect analysis.
 Trisul processes these AAA files to help map IP addresses to specific users, devices, or applications, enabling accurate IPDR analysis.

-This AAA file status module in Trisul can provide the real-time count for today till now which can provide accurate insights for further analysis.
+This AAA file status module in Trisul can provide the count for today till now.

 ![](images/ipdr-aaa-status.png)